-Packing medication for your overseas trip Image
+Packing medication for your overseas trip

 What you should know about travelling with medication overseas before you go.

 Recent baggage delays globally have resulted in many travellers being left without their luggage and in some cases their life saving medication.
-It’s put a spotlight on the complexities of travelling with medication and highlighted how travel insurance may be able to help.
+It’s put a spotlight on the complexities of travelling with medication.
+And highlighted how travel insurance may be able to help.

 Tip 1 – Always take your medication, or medical equipment, on-board with you